yoeo/scala-explained/README.md

 */
 ```

-This website **explains Scala features** that will help you master
+This website **explains Scala features** that will help you understand
 Scala programming.
 Each explanation is illustrated by a **code snippet**
 that can be **copy-pasted** into a Scala interpreter.

-Talking about Scala interpreter, here's how you can set it up:
+Talking about a Scala interpreter, here's how you can set up
+Scala programming tools:

 ## Setup Scala environment